rep-ai/react-navigation/docs/api/navigators/TabNavigator.md

 ### TabNavigatorConfig

-- `tabBarComponent` - component to use as the tab bar, e.g. `TabBarBottom` (this is the default on iOS), `TabBarTop`
+- `tabBarComponent` - component to use as the tab bar, e.g. `TabView.TabBarBottom`
-(this is the default on Android)
+(this is the default on iOS), `TabView.TabBarTop` (this is the default on Android)
 - `tabBarPosition` - position of the tab bar, can be `'top'` or `'bottom'`
 - `swipeEnabled` - whether to allow swiping between tabs
 - `animationEnabled` - whether to animate when changing tabs
-- `lazy` - whether to lazily render tabs as needed as opposed to rendering them upfront
+- `lazyLoad` - whether to lazily render tabs as needed as opposed to rendering them upfront
 - `tabBarOptions` - configure the tab bar, see below.

 Several options get passed to the underlying router to modify navigation logic: